shawnhankim/nginx-openid-connect/docker/README.md

 - Access your frontend page (e.g. `http://my-nginx.example.com:8010/`) via your web browser.
 - Sample frontend page as a OIDC test tool
+  - The default client ID is `my-client-id` in the example of this repo.
+  - You could set your IdP app's client ID before signing-in.
   ![](./img/nginx-oidc-test-tool.png)